PMCC-BioinformaticsCore/janis/README.md

 > _Further information_: [Development](https://janis.readthedocs.io/en/latest/development/)

-This project is work-in-progress and is still in developments.
+This project is work-in-progress and is still in development.
 Although we welcome contributions, due to the immature state of this project we recommend raising issues through the [Github issues page](https://github.com/PMCC-BioinformaticsCore/janis/issues) for Pipeline related issues.
+Note that any contributions made to Janis

 Information about the project structure and more on contributing can be found within [the documentation](https://janis.readthedocs.io/en/latest/development/).